Skip to content

 Step 4 - Write Queries

 Queries are parameterized SQL statements.
 Each query lives in its own file inside queries/.
-The filename (without .sql) becomes the function name in generated code.
+The filename (without .sql) determines the name in generated code.

 mkdir queries